CSPon/Undecided/README.md

 ### To use

+If you are using Eclipse IDE to run...

 1. Add file to asm folder with file extesion of .mips
 (Only Test.mips works at this point; will add function to allow read in all .mips files)

 2. Run Main.java

+If you are running the executable in Executable folder, run Run_Jar.bat (For Windows)

+I have no clue with Mac and Linux, so for those two, will have to run through Eclipse IDE

+(Just import the whole repository as project)

 Memory value can be changed via Memory.mem, under asm folder.